 Tomatoes is another natural fruit that contains antioxidants.
 With its astringent properties, tomatoes reduce the excess sebum on the skin surface, preventing oil build-up, thereby reducing blackheads!

-When I want to bask myself in Vitamin C, tomatoes and lemons are the go-to.
+When I want to bask in Vitamin C, tomatoes and lemons are the go-to.
 This mixture makes a great toner that effectively brightens as well as unclogs the pores.

 What You Need: